MrJul/ForTea/README.md

 ------------
 Visual Studio 2010 or Visual Studio 2012 is required.
 [ReSharper 7.1.x](http://www.jetbrains.com/resharper/) must be installed.
-Grab the latest binary version of ForTea (1.0.1) [here](http://download.flynware.com/ForTea/ForTea-1.0.1.msi).
+Grab the latest binary version of ForTea (1.0.2) [here](http://download.flynware.com/ForTea/ForTea-1.0.2.msi).
 Note that the software is currently in beta phase.
 Don't hesitate to [open an issue](https://github.com/MrJul/ForTea/issues) if you encounter any problem.

 What's supported
 ----------------
- - Editing for .tt and .ttinclude files
+ - Editing for .tt and .ttinclude and .t4 files
  - Syntax highlighting for T4 directives and blocks
  - Support for include files, both local and global to Visual Studio
  - T4 directives support and completion